Okay, welcome back, ladies and gentlemen, Rush Limbo, America's leading conservative voice, well-known radio racon tour.

 The number of newly laid off workers filing claims for unemployment benefits dropped by the usual bigger than expected amount last week.

-I keep when are these who is this?
+I keep, when are these who is this?

-AP, when are you guys going to go get new experts?
+When are you guys going to go get new experts?

-The experts are always wrong.
+Experts are always wrong.

-The government reported that applications for jobless benefits totaled 310,000 down 9,000 in the previous week.
+The government reported that applications for jobless benefits totaled $310,000 down $9,000 in the previous week.

-biggest decline in seven weeks was a larger improvement than analysts had been expecting.
+Biggest decline in seven weeks was a larger improvement than analysts had been expecting.

 You know, I think for the last three years, everything that's been reported economically has surprised the analysts one way or the other.

-Dip in gas prices may lift entire economy.
+And from the Christian Science Monitor today, dip in gas prices may lift entire economy.

 Motorists are finally getting a break at the pump.